aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ### Complete task function

-Another function we want our contract to hold is the option to toggle a task as completed.
+Another function we want our contract to hold is the option to mark a task as completed.

 1. Add a `complete_task` function that accepts a `signer` and a `task_id`: